 When I compared this with NYC’s almost constant noise, food and air pollution, lackluster architecture, mind-bogglingly high cost of living, lack of charming housing options, a total lack of exhaust-free outdoor cafes, and general frenzied energy, I realized that it was time to make a change.

 Don’t get me wrong — if you’re young and looking to have fun, or you’re an entrepreneur who needs to network, then it’s a great place to live — for a while.
-But if you, like me, value quiet while you’re trying to sleep, or want to be able to travel easily, or just want a healthier lifestyle, then NYC isn’t a good fit.
+But if you, like me, value quiet while you’re trying to sleep, or want to be able to travel easily, or just want a healthier lifestyle, then NYC isn’t a good fit — at least not fulltime.

-So I applied for a long-stay French visa, picked two charities and donated pretty much everything I owned that weighed over 2lbs, and rented an apartment in Lyon, France.
-I’ll be going back and forth to NYC on the regular, and I have no idea what the future holds.
-Maybe I’ll decide I love Prague.
+So my hubby and I applied for a long-stay French visas, picked two charities and donated pretty much everything we owned that weighed over 2lbs, and rented an apartment in Lyon, France.
+We’ll be going back and forth to NYC on the regular, and I have no idea what the future holds.
+Maybe we’ll decide we love Prague.
 Or Lisbon.
 Or Vienna.
 But right now, I simply can’t imagine that.